-- "Companies Act" means the Companies Act 71 of 2008; - "declaration" means a Transfer Duty (TDC01) Declaration submitted via SARS eFiling; - "institution, board or body" means an institution, board or body which has been approved by the Commissioner under section 10(1)(cA)(i) and which has as its sole or principal object the carrying on of one or more PBAs; - "Part I" means Part I of the Ninth Schedule to the Act; - "PBA" means any "public benefit activity" as defined in section 30(1) which is listed in Part I and any other activity determined by the Minister to be of a benevolent nature, having regard to the needs, interest and well-being of the general public; - "PBO" means a public benefit organisation as defined in paragraph (a) of the definition of "public benefit organisation" in section 30(1) and which has been approved by the Commissioner under section 30(3); - "section" means a section of the Act: - "TEU" means the Tax Exemption Unit which is a dedicated office within SARS dealing with applications for approval or exemption from income tax on behalf of the Commissioner; - "the Act" means the Income Tax Act 58 of 1962: - "Transfer Duty Act" means the Transfer Duty Act 40 of 1949; and - any other word or expression bears the meaning ascribed to it in the Act.
+- "Companies Act" means the Companies Act No. 71 of 2008; - "declaration" means a Transfer Duty (TDC01) Declaration submitted via SARS eFiling; - "Part I" means Part I of the Ninth Schedule to the Act; - "PBA" means any "public benefit activity" as defined in section 30(1) which is listed in Part I and any other activity determined by the Minister to be of a benevolent nature, having regard to the needs, interest and well-being of the general public; - "PBO" means a "public benefit organisation" as defined in section 30(1)(a) and approved by the Commissioner under section 30(3); - "section" means a section of the Act; - "statutory body" means an institution, board or body exempt from income tax under section 10(1)(cA)(i) and which has as its sole or principal object the carrying on of one or more PBAs; - "TEU" means the Tax Exemption Unit which is a dedicated office within SARS that deals with applications for approval or exemption from income tax on behalf of the Commissioner; - "the Act" means the Income Tax Act No. 58 of 1962; - "Transfer Duty Act" means the Transfer Duty Act No. 40 of 1949; and - any other word or expression bears the meaning ascribed to it in the Act.